NDAXlO/slate/source/includes/accounts/_api_accts_user_scheduletransactionactivityreport.md

 Users with Trading permission can schedule transaction activity reports only for accounts with which they are associated; users with Operator permission can schedule transaction activity reports for any account.

 Transaction Activity Reports are delivered in comma-separated-value (CSV) format.
-For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from AlphaPoint.
+For specific CSV formatting information, see the APEX Extract CSV Data Dictionary, available from NDAX.

 ### Request